Skip to main content

 Both estrogen and testosterone support endothelial function.
 They promote vasodilation and inhibit the inflammatory processes that lead to plaque formation.
 The decline of these hormones contributes to increased arterial stiffness and a pro-thrombotic state.
 Meta-analyses of randomized controlled trials and observational studies provide a complex but increasingly clear picture.

-For women who initiate HRT near the age of menopause (under 60), there is a significant reduction in and cardiovascular events.
+For women who initiate HRT near the age of menopause (under 60), there is a significant reduction in all-cause mortality and cardiovascular events.
 For men with diagnosed hypogonadism, testosterone therapy is not associated with an increased risk of adverse cardiovascular events and may be protective, particularly in those with metabolic syndrome.
 This protection stems from improvements in lipid profiles, insulin sensitivity, and direct anti-inflammatory effects on the vessel wall.

 The table below summarizes key findings from meta-analyses regarding TRT and cardiovascular outcomes, illustrating the importance of evidence-based assessment.